eUltrabyte/vdrs/README.md

 # Vulkan Dynamic Rendering Sample

-vdrs is mine sample for dynamic rendering extension ( it's core in version 1.3 ) in vulkan.
+vdrs is my sample for dynamic rendering extension ( it's core in version 1.3 ) in vulkan.

 ### Libraries